Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk

-We now give an overview of the main ideas involved in proving the two Lemmas.
-The proof of \lemref{mixfor2} relies on realizing that there are two classes of graphs.
-Some $G$ are ``easy", in that two independent random walkers are likely to meet by time $\bigoh{{\fT}_{\RW(G)}(1/4)}$ from {\em any pair} of initial states.
-In this case, an argument of Aldous and Fill \cite{AldousFill_RWBook} suffices to prove \lemref{mixfor2} (see \propref{easy}).
+We now give an overview of the main ideas involved in proving the two lemmas.
+The proof of Lemma~\ref{lemmixfor2} relies on realizing that there are two classes of graphs.
+Some $G$ are ``easy,'' in that two independent random walkers are likely to meet by time $O({\fT}_{\RW(G)}(1/4))$ from \textit{any pair} of initial states.
+In this case, an argument of Aldous and Fill's \cite{AldousFillRWBook} suffices to prove Lemma~\ref{lemmixfor2} (see Proposition~\ref{propeasy}).

-On the other hand, if $G$ is not easy, then for {\em most} initial states two independent random walkers are very unlikely to meet by time $\ohmega{{\fT}_{\RW(G)}(1/4)}$ (cf. \propref{nocollisionfrommost}).
-Intuitively, $\IP(2,G)$ and $\RW(2,G)$ are similar in the abscence of collisions, and we will use this to prove \lemref{mixfor2} over non-easy graphs.
-The negative correlation property will be crucial for this part of the argument; see \remref{NEGCORRusedonce} for details.
+On the other hand, if $G$ is not easy, then for \textit{most} initial states two independent random walkers are very unlikely to meet by time $\Omega({\fT}_{\RW(G)}(1/4))$; cf. Proposition~\ref {propnocollisionfrommost}.
+Intuitively, $\IP(2,G)$ and $\RW(2,G)$ are similar in the abscence of collisions, and we will use this to prove Lemma~\ref{lemmixfor2} over noneasy graphs.
+The negative correlation property will be crucial for this part of the argument; see Remark~\ref{remNEGCORRusedonce} for details.

-The proof of \lemref{kto2} is considerably more involved.
-We first note that there are two methods in the literature for moving from mixing of pairs of particles to many more particles, both of which were introduced by Morris \cite{Morris_Improved,Morris_SimpleExclusion}.
-The first one \cite{Morris_Improved} gives bounds for walks on the symmetric group by random transpositions.
+The proof of Lemma~\ref{lemkto2} is considerably more involved.
+We first note that there are two methods in the literature for moving from mixing of pairs of particles to many more particles, both of which were introduced by Morris~\cite{MorrisImproved,MorrisSimpleExclusion}.
+The first one~\cite{MorrisImproved} gives bounds for walks on the symmetric group by random transpositions.
 Unfortunately, the method seems to require too much from the process to be useful in our general setting.
-Moreover, the bounds given by that method would have a factor of $\ln(|V|)\ln(1/\eps)$ where ours has a $\ln (|V|/\eps)$ term.
+Moreover, the bounds given by that method would have a factor of $\ln(|V|)\ln(1/\eps)$ where ours has a $\ln(|V|/\eps)$ term.\vadjust{\goodbreak}

-Morris' other method was introduced in his study of symmetric exclusion over $(\Z\backslash L\Z)^d$ \cite{Morris_SimpleExclusion}.
-The so-called {\em chameleon process} features particles that change color in a way that encodes the conditional distribution of the $k$-th particle in $\IP(k,G)$ given the other $k-1$ particles.
-It is this method that we will successfully adapt to prove \lemref{kto2}.
+Morris's other method was introduced in his study of symmetric exclusion over $(\Z\setminus L\Z)^d$~\cite{MorrisSimpleExclusion}.
+The so-called \textit{chameleon process} features particles that change color in a way that encodes the conditional distribution of the $k$th particle in $\IP(k,G)$ given the other $k-1$ particles.
+It is this method that we will successfully adapt to prove Lemma~\ref{lemkto2}.